psbrar2002/and101-project1-starter/README.md

 ## Summary

-**Name of your app** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**
+**Namecard** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **It is capable of allowing you to state your name, bio, and top 3 favorite hobbies with a custom background of your choice.**

 If I had to describe this project in three (3) emojis, they would be: **emojis here**